AviadGiat/data-analysis/Udacity/Wrangle Open Street Map/Complete.md

     {'94040', '94043', '94041'}

 We can see from the above results that most of the wrong zip codes are coming from neighboring cities.
-This is simply because the downloaded OSM file's data was taken as a square, rather following the city's boundries.
 This is going to be fixed below, among other fixes.

 <a id="problems2" name=""></a>
 # Problems with Zip Codes